Not getting sound from Duet

 • Connect your Mic using only an XLR cable (no 1/4" adapters or cables) to the XLR input 1 or 2 of Duet's breakout cable.

-• Launch 'Apogee Maestro' from your Applications folder, go to the 'Input' tab and 'Analog Level' drop-down menu for whichever input you're using for 'Mic'.
+• Launch 'Apogee Maestro 2' or 'Apogee Control 2' (whichever one you're using) from your Applications folder, locate the input channels, select the 'Analog Level' drop-down menu for whichever input you're using and confirm it's set to 'Mic'.

 • If you're using a condenser mic that requires phantom power, engage the '48' button on the input you're using.